America Goes Back to School: Creating Parent-Community-School Partnerships

 * helping children prepare for college early.

-Block parent meetings at Buhrer Elementary School in Cleveland, Ohio, where teachers go off-campus to meet with parents in students' homes, or in a nearby library or community center.
+at Buhrer Elementary School in Cleveland, Ohio, where teachers go off-campus to meet with parents in students' homes, or in a nearby library or community center.
+Mentor Parents

 There are many other examples of programs and volunteer activities, but since each community is slightly different, programs should be tailored to serve local families and students.
 For more information about America Goes Back to School and to obtain your Partners' Activity Kit please contact: